This Natural Toothpaste Comes In Charcoal And Coconut Flavors. Can It Take On Colgate?

 Schmidt’s Naturals plans to modernize the category in many ways.
 That includes embracing trendy health ingredients like coconut oil or charcoal, which has been infused in everything from “detoxifying” water to frozen yogurt.

 “With natural products in particular, we found that consumers were tired of bitter, bland flavors and formulas,” says Schmidt via email.
-“Our customers confirmed what we already saw to be a massive opportunity in the category–to win not only with a clean and effective formula, but to exceed expectations and create excitement around compelling flavors and ingredient technology.”
+Schmidt’s Naturals cofounder and CEO Michael Cammarata adds, “Our customers confirmed what we already saw to be a massive opportunity in the category–to win not only with a clean and effective formula, but to exceed expectations and create excitement around compelling flavors and ingredient technology.”

 I’ll admit my own hesitation upon venturing outside the distinctive realm of mint.
 Tropical or sweet flavors are simply not something you associate with the ritual of brushing your teeth.
 And it is alarming at first: The mildly spicy flavor of vanilla chai tasted like a frothy (albeit tasty) Starbucks drink–it felt wrong.
 Likewise, as I squirted a dime-size portion of the activated charcoal onto my toothbrush, my husband kindly exclaimed, “That looks like you just phished smudge out of the sink pipes.”
 Spitting out grey liquid didn’t make that any less incentivizing.